athombv/com.nest/README.md

-# Nest App for Homey (pilot, maximal 50 users only)
+# Nest App for Homey

 This app provides support for the following devices: